ptmdmusique/rust-ooxml-manipulator/README.md

 This uses all the other features.
 For example, if `customXml.json` changes, the program will automatically prompt the user whether they want to update the custom XML in the `extracted` folder.
 Consequently, it will then prompt whether the user wants to rezip the project folder back to the Word file

-One limitation is that this doesn't deeply compared the content of `customXml.json`, meaning ALL the custom xml in the extracted OOXML will be updated instead of just the changed one.
+~~One limitation is that this doesn't deeply compared the content of `customXml.json`, meaning ALL the custom xml in the extracted OOXML will be updated instead of just the changed one.~~ SOLVED!!!

 ## How to run